 Base Stats: 76 HP / 147 Atk / 90 Def / 60 SpA / 70 SpD / 97 Spe

-Haxorus was a vastly overhyped threat in the early stages of BW, and is not quite the terror that its massive base 147 Attack might make it seem.
+Haxorus was a vastly overhyped threat in the early stages of BW, and it is not quite the terror that its massive base 147 Attack might make it seem.
 However, it is still a very dangerous threat.
-Outside of its powerful STAB Outrage, Haxorus has coverage options in Earthquake, Rock Slide, and Brick Break, allowing it to surprise unsuspecting opponents which switch in expecting Outrage.
+Outside of its powerful STAB Outrage, Haxorus has coverage options in Superpower, Earthquake, and Brick Break, allowing it to surprise unsuspecting opponents that switch in expecting Outrage.
 Access to boosting moves, such as Dragon Dance and Swords Dance, makes Haxorus a dangerous setup sweeper too, as it can be hard to stop after just a single turn of setup.
 It is also one of the few Dragon-types with access to Taunt, which means that phazing walls, such as Skarmory, won't be stopping Haxorus in a hurry.
-It can also utilize Choice Band to smash its way through teams with just the raw power of its STAB Outrage, which can power through even the likes of Steel-types, such as Ferrothorn and Skarmory!
-Choice Scarf Haxorus also happens to be one of the only reliable checks to Dragon Dance Dragonite in the metagame.
-What does keep our axe-faced dragon from being a top-tier threat, however, is its odd base 97 Speed, which means it is outsped by a huge number of threats who can exploit its average defenses and weakness to common Dragon- and Ice-type attacks.
-Still, be sure to pack a Steel-type or two, or Haxorus will be a massive pain for your team.
+It can also utilize Choice Band to smash its way through teams with just the raw power of its STAB Outrage, which can power through even the likes of Steel-types such as Ferrothorn and Skarmory!
+Although Haxorus might seem like an inconsequential threat in comparison to many OU Dragon-types, it is certainly a force to contend with.

 Base Stats: 91 HP / 90 Atk / 106 Def / 130 SpA / 106 SpD / 77 Spe

 Heatran is a very versatile Pokemon that can run a variety of sets, ranging from all-out offensive ones to defensive ones.
-With great balanced stats, a unique and effective typing, as well as a useful ability in Flash Fire, Heatran can run a fantastic offensive set , which, when backed by a Life Orb or a Choice Specs, has the power to rip through whole teams.
-Slapping a Choice Scarf on Heatran makes it a great revenge killer too, as it can then outspeed many popular unboosted sweepers, while simultaneously being able to finish off most threats with a powerful STAB Fire Blast.
-It also has the ability to clean up weakened teams late-game with any its offensive set.
+With great balanced stats, a unique and effective typing, and a useful ability in Flash Fire, Heatran can run a fantastic offensive set, which, when backed by a Life Orb or Choice Specs, has the power to rip through whole teams.
+Slapping a Choice Scarf on Heatran makes it a great revenge killer too, as it can then outspeed many popular unboosted sweepers while simultaneously being able to finish off most threats with a powerful STAB Fire Blast.
+It also has the ability to clean up weakened teams late-game with any of its offensive sets.
 Finally, Heatran has a variety of support options, and its respectable defenses allow it to sponge most neutral and resisted attacks.
-With a great support movepool including Stealth Rock, Sunny Day, Roar, Taunt, Toxic, Protect, and Torment, the only thing that stops Heatran from being a top mixed wall is its lack of reliable recovery, which nonetheless can be somewhat remedied by Leftovers.
-Despite having a nasty weakness to common Ground-, Water-, and Fighting-type attacks, Heatran is still quite a threat, and makes a great addition to any team looking for a bulky, powerful attacker.
+With a great support movepool including Stealth Rock, Sunny Day, Taunt, Toxic, Protect, and Torment, the only thing that stops Heatran from being a top mixed wall is its lack of reliable recovery, which nonetheless can be somewhat remedied by Leftovers.
+Despite having a nasty weakness to common Ground-, Water-, and Fighting-type attacks, Heatran is still quite a threat and makes a great addition to any team looking for a bulky, powerful attacker.